 - Place blocks back to back and sew together as close to the edge of the batting as you can get.

-- Open up your blocks and fold the raw edge of the additional backing fabric under and sew down the folded edge on to your block.
-For the corners use the same process you would when binding a quilt top (see video).
+- Open up your blocks, fold the raw edge of the additional backing fabric under, and sew down the folded edge onto your block.
+For the corners, use the same process you would use when binding a quilt top (see video).

 - Only ‘bind’ down the edges to create your sashing when you have attached all the blocks you intend to attach to the block you are working with.

 - Great for small projects like keychains and placemats where you aren’t actually joining anything.
 It saves that additional binding step.

 - It can look cute for something like a baby quilt that has basic blocks or big blocks where sashing wouldn’t detract from the look.

 - You don’t have to cut additional strips for sashing or for binding.